Dili, East Timor

 Information Not Currently Available

-Leaving the ship, you'll travel south through the central business district of East Timor's laid-back capital of Dili, which has taken on a new lease on life since Independence in 2002.
-The city is nestled into the base of the surrounding hills, which are lush and green in the rainy season.
-Watch for the many historical buildings, monuments and religious places that line the streets, including the Government Palace, Casa Europa (which was the original Portuguese military garrison built in 1769), and the Prince Henry the Navigator Monument.
+East Timor's pleasant capital of Dili welcomes you.
+The surrounding hills are lush and green, and the town features many historical buildings, monuments and religious places.
+Watch for the Government Palace, Casa Europa (which was the original Portuguese military garrison built in 1769), and the Prince Henry the Navigator Monument.

 Further south, you will arrive at the Santa Cruz Cemetery -- one the most important worship sites in East Timor and best known for the massacre that took the lives of approximately 250 youths in 1991.